Interactive Online Tutoring Services

 Abstract: Here I introduce concept sharing.
 In uncovering extended space, I show a new way of understanding knots.

-An interesting notion can come about from something observed in nature, the overlapping of shadows.
-Consider a cup of tea placed on a table and lit with two lights from above, one from the left and another from the right, as illustrated below:
+Consider a teacup placed on a table with two lights from above.
+One from the left and one from the right.
+See below:

 The Concept Sharing of a Number: